-On your departure day your private minibus transfer will collect you after an early breakfast from your hotel to take you to Geneva airport.
+On your departure day there will be a private minibus transfer which will collect you after an early breakfast and take you to Milan Malpensa airport.
 The return transfer will leave Cogne at approximately 07h30 in order to arrive at the airport between 10h30-11h00.
-Your flights from Geneva airport should be booked to depart no earlier than 12-midday.
+Your flights from Milan Malpensa airport should be booked to depart no earlier than 12-midday.
 Again this departure time may be changed it all the group flights are departing later in the day.

 It is important that you inform us of your flight times as soon as possible after booking.